 One in four households has improved their employment situation through using the internet and almost three out of four generate additional household income from internet activities.
 SNG’s extensive research of thousands of households shows that 13 percent have a member who teleworks and more than half access their workplace from home on a regular basis.
 Almost one in four households has a home-based business, while 46 percent use the internet for educational or training needs.

 Smart Community Services – Not just for large cities

 The smart community concept has been around for many years and there are many examples of innovative uses of technology and broadband in cities around the world.
 These concepts are just as applicable to communities and regions where the benefits to the community and its residents can become an additional driver and justification for investing in broadband infrastructure.

-A growing dynamic community or a shrinking community – The implications on population, property values, business activity, and tax revenues are clear.
+A growing dynamic community, or a shrinking community – the impacts of digital infrastructure on population, property values, business activity, and tax revenues are clear.
 Just as people cannot accept poor road, electrical, or water infrastructure, digital infrastructure is increasingly essential and an expectation for where people choose to live and do business.

 Not sure where to start?

 Please check out our online Community Broadband Toolkit to learn more about the steps toward taking control of your own broadband future.

 Ready to start?

 Making sure you are ready to successfully take action is critical.
 Learn about SNG’s Community Readiness Self-assessments to engage community stakeholders and optimize your success.